 eBay calling attention to the search function that will soon become default.

 Group Similar Listings changes the search results from this:

 What’s the difference?
 In the top image, every listing appears in search, so every seller gets a chance.
 In the bottom image, all sellers offering a specific product variation are lumped together.
 730 listings are boiled down to just 62 product pages.

 Why is this a big deal?
 Because a refined version—the new “product-based shopping experience” eBay is promising—will become the default search method in the near future.
-The early stages look will like this:
+The early stages have already gone into effect:

-- Mid-March: Sellers will see warnings in Seller Hub and My eBay about certain products (such as iPhones and Rokus) that will need to be matched to the catalog.
-This will require knowing the item’s GTIN.
+- Mid-March: Sellers began seeing warnings in Seller Hub and My eBay about certain products (such as iPhones and Rokus) that needed to be matched to the catalog.
+This required knowing the item’s GTIN.

-- End of April: Any sellers who have ignored the warnings about matching their listings to the catalog will have those listings removed from buyer search results.
+- End of April: Any sellers who ignored the warnings about matching their listings to the catalog had those listings removed from buyer search results.

-- May: Sellers will be unable to list, relist or modify listings of affected products unless they match them to the eBay catalog.
+- May: Sellers became unable to list, relist or modify listings of affected products unless they matched them to the eBay catalog.

-- Later in 2018 and 2019: These changes will be rolled out to “more categories and product lines” as the catalog is expanded “in phases.”
+Throughout 2018 and 2019, these changes will be rolled out to “more categories and product lines” as the catalog is expanded “in phases.”

 Most likely, all but a handful of categories (presumably including certain antiques and art) will use this search method by default by the end of 2019.